Kathi Vidal

-Kathi Vidal is an American intellectual property lawyer and former engineer who serves as Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office (USPTO).
+Katherine "Kathi" Kelly Vidal (born 1968) is an American intellectual property lawyer and former engineer who served as Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office (USPTO) from 2022 to 2024.

 Education

 Vidal earned a Bachelor of Science in electrical engineering from Binghamton University, a Master of Science in electrical engineering from Syracuse University, and a Juris Doctor from the University of Pennsylvania Law School.

 Career

 Vidal began her career as an engineer for General Electric and Lockheed Martin, working in the areas of artificial intelligence, software engineering, and circuitry.
-In 1996 and 1997, she served as a law clerk for Judge Alvin Anthony Schall.
+From 1996 to 1997, she served as a law clerk for Judge Alvin Anthony Schall of the United States Court of Appeals for the Federal Circuit.
 From 1997 to 2017, she was a litigator at Fish & Richardson.
-Since April 2017, she has been the Silicon Valley managing partner and patent litigator at Winston & Strawn.
+From April 2017 to April 2022, she was the Silicon Valley managing partner and patent litigator at Winston & Strawn.